ferix/shared-notes/sql_prompts.md

 1. [Filters] Window function

-    In one query (sub-queries are allowed, but no unions), list only the top 5 most populous cities for both the UK and USA.
+    In one query (sub-queries are allowed, but no unions), list only the top 5 most populous cities for **both** the UK **and** USA.
+    (This means there should be 10 rows in the final table)

+1. [Joins,Aggregates,Filters] Selecting only un-joined data

+    Without using a sub-query, find the 6 countries that don't have a corresponding language and group them by continent and list how many countries are in each continent.